Princeofthebow/FundamentalEpidemicControlLimits/readme.md

 **Summary**

-This repository provides the code, some examples and data files used to generate the results presented in the paper r *Fundamental limits for taming infectious disease* which investigates how during an epidemic prevalence signals can be ineffective to tame the spread of a disease.
-Below is an overview of article and the directory structure and a list of computer code sources is provided in the [directory structure section](#directory-structure).
+This repository provides the code, some examples and data files used to generate the results presented in the paper *Fundamental limits on taming infectious disease epidemics* that investigates how during an epidemic prevalence signals can be ineffective to tame the spread of a disease.
+Below is an overview of the article, the directory structure and a list of computer code sources is provided in the [directory structure section](#directory-structure).

 We consider the problem of finding transmission mitigation measures $u^\ast$ that minimise the social/economic costs $g_c(i,u)$ due to $i$ infected and intervention $u$ over an indefinite amount of time (see Figure).